critical-path/random-mac/README.rst

 Workflows for random-mac
 ========================

-Make, Train, Test, and Save
+Make, train, test, and save
 ---------------------------

 .. code-block:: python